-As time and technology moves on a lot of the older print terms are becoming obsolete in the trade, and as such this glossary will be added to, and terms removed over time.
+As time and technology move on, a lot of the older print terms are becoming obsolete in the trade and as such, this glossary will be added to, and terms removed over time.

 Main series of finished printing trimmed sizes in the ISO international paper size range.